History of the Metropolitan Police: 1829-1838

-On 28 June 1830, Constable Joseph Grantham became the first member of the force to be killed in the line of duty, an incident described by the Coroner's Inquest as "justifiable homicide".
-Other indications of the Constabulary's unpopularity of the time, were such nicknames as 'Raw Lobsters', 'Blue Devils' and 'Peel's Bloody Gang'.
-Officers were physically assaulted, others impaled, blinded, and on one occasion held down while a vehicle was driven over them.
+On 28 June 1830, Constable Joseph Grantham became the first member of the force to die (from a stroke) while on duty.
+The Coroner's Inquest as described the assault on the officer as "justifiable homicide".
+Other indications of the Constabulary's unpopularity of the time were such nicknames as 'Raw Lobsters', 'Blue Devils' and 'Peel's Bloody Gang'.
+Officers were physically assaulted, blinded, and on one occasion held down while a vehicle was driven over them.

 1839-1859

 In 1840, as a result of the second Metropolitan Police Act the previous year, the MPD was expanded to a 15-mile radius from Charing Cross, the Foot Patrol, the Horse Patrol and the River Police were amalgamated with the Metropolitan Police (the last of the three as Thames Division), and the Bow Street Runners were disbanded (with its personnel moved to the Metropolitan Police).
 Peel had hoped the Met might also incorporate the City of London but another 1839 Act confirmed an independent City of London Police (CoLP), which survives until this day.
 The River Police was renamed Thames Division, expanding from its origins in London's commercial docks to cover the whole section of the River Thames within the MPD - this included the stretch along the south bank of the City of London (since CoLP did not maintain its own river police) and originally stretched from Brentford to Blackwall before later being extended eastwards to the Thames-Darent confluence.

 The Metropolitan Police was formed without detectives since that role had previously been undertaken by the Runners, but in 1842 it formed a new investigative force named the "Detective Branch".
 It initially consisted of two Inspectors, six Sergeants and a number of Constables.
-One of its first cases was the Bermondsey Horror of 1849, in which a married couple, Frederick and Marie Manning, murdered Patrick O'Connor and buried his body under the kitchen floor.
+One of its first cases was the Bermondsey Horror of 1849, in which a married couple murdered Patrick O'Connor and buried his body under the kitchen floor.
 After going on the run they were tracked down by Detective Sergeants Thornton and Langley and publicly hanged outside Horsemonger Gaol in Southwark.

 One of the Metropolitan Police's priorities from the outset was maintaining public order, particularly the Chartist demonstrations in 1839, 1842 and 1848.
 Sixty Met officers were also dispatched to Birmingham in July of that year where they were involved in the suppression of Chartist meetings leading to the Bull Ring Riots.
 The Met was also supplemented for public order purposes by Special Constables, first introduced by the Special Constables Act 1831, empowering Magistrates to appoint ordinary citizens as temporary police officers in times of emergency.
 In 1834, the Act had been extended to allow citizens appointed as Specials to act outside of their Parish area.
 They proved particularly valuable against the final Chartist demonstrations in 1848, when 150,000 Specials were sworn in to assist regular officers in preventing Chartists from reaching Kennington and then marching to Westminster.